Fraud Blocker

 -If you’re allergic to naltrexone or any of its ingredients

-If you have any of these conditions, it’s important to talk to your doctor before starting naltrexone.
+If you have any of these conditions, it’s important to talk to your doctor before starting this.
 They can help you weigh the risks and benefits of taking the medication.

 Where can I get Naltrexone?